BEagle1984/silverback/_docs/1-quickstart/105-message-broker.md

 permalink: /docs/quickstart/message-broker
 ---

-To connect Silverback to a message broker we need a reference to `Silverback.Integration`, plus the concrete implementation (`Silverback.Integration.Kafka` in this example).
+To connect Silverback to a message broker we need a reference to `Silverback.Integration`, plus the concrete implementation (`Silverback.Integration.Kafka`  or `Silverback.Integration.RabbitMQ`).
 We can then add the broker to the DI and configure the connected endpoints.

 ## Sample configuration

 The following example is very simple and there are of course many more configurations and possibilities.
-Some more details are given in the dedicated [Broker Configuration Explained]({{ site.baseurl }}/docs/configuration/endpoint) section, covering RabbitMQ as well.
+Some more details are given in the dedicated [Broker Configuration Explained]({{ site.baseurl }}/docs/configuration/endpoint) section.

+The basic concepts:
+* `WithConnectionTo` registers the services necessary to connect to the message broker of choice
+* `AddInbound` is used to automatically relay the incoming messages to the internal bus and they can therefore be subscribed as seen in the previous chapters
+* `AddOutbound` works the other way around and subscribes to the internal bus to forward the integration messages to the message broker
+* `Connect` automatically creates and starts all the consumers.

+### Basic Kafka configuration

 ```c#
 public void ConfigureServices(IServiceCollection services)